Centre for Sight Privacy Notice

 Will I receive marketing information?

-We will only send you marketing information where you have provided your consent to receive it.
+We only send marketing information if you have provided us with consent to do so.
 This may include information about products and services provided by Centre for Sight.

 You have the right to stop us from contacting you for marketing purposes.
-Please contact us at firstname.lastname@example.org if you wish to stop receiving marketing messages.
+Please contact us at firstname.lastname@example.org if you wish to withdraw your consent.